-Color design is one of the most challenging aspects of interior design, primarily because it’s not just about choosing whatever suits your personal tastes.
+Color is a fun but challenging aspect of interior design, primarily because it’s not just about choosing whatever suits your personal tastes but rather what puts the space at its best.
 Though you may have fallen in love with a particular hue, that color may look out of place in certain spaces or otherwise not make a room look its best.

 We’re taking some of the guesswork out of choosing colors with these six best practices: